kubernetes-sigs/cluster-api/docs/book/src/tasks/certs/generate-kubeconfig.md

 ## Generating a Kubeconfig with your own CA

+This guide applies when you are [using custom certificates](using-custom-certificates.md) for a Cluster API workload cluster, rather than relying on automatically generated certificates.

 1. Create a new Certificate Signing Request (CSR) for the `admin` user with the `system:masters` Kubernetes role, or specify any other role under O.

    ```bash